 Here at Regency, it's encouraging to see people grow in their roles and gain expertise along the way.
 We are committed to growing together, so when you watch a coworker gain expertise and confidence in their role, it lights a fire inside of you to grow similarly in your area.
 We know we’ll never arrive in the pursuit of perfection, but we’ve set our expectations high.

-The bottom line is that our customers rely on us to be the experts that help make lighting decisions easy and deliver products on-time and on-budget.
+The bottom line is that our customers rely on us to be the experts that help make lighting decisions easier and deliver products on-time and on-budget.

-Expertise in action: Making lighting easy for our customers
+Expertise in action: Making lighting easier for our customers

 Attached is your as-is [original manufacturer] quote, photometric study, presentation, and the parking garage fixture that I'm recommending instead of [the original product].